datadesk/california-coronavirus-data/README.md

 ### [latimes-beach-closures-area-list.csv](./latimes-beach-closures-area-list.csv)

-The subcounty-level restrictions on beach access, compiled by the Los Angeles Times based on data release by the California Coastal Commission.
+The subcounty-level restrictions on beach access, compiled by the Los Angeles Times based on data released by the California Coastal Commission.

 | field         | type    | description                                                                                                                                                                            |
 | ------------- | ------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |